xiyaowong/coc-symbol-line/README.md

-# coc-symbol-line(WIP)
+# coc-symbol-line

 ![demo](https://user-images.githubusercontent.com/47070852/155291646-ec1f5623-63ab-4ff5-a48e-cd9670e5c39e.gif)

 This plugin is an attempt to [neovim's winbar](https://github.com/neovim/neovim/pull/17336)

+But it doesn't mean that only neovim with winbar support can use this extension

-It can be used for tabline&statusline.
-Should support both neovim and vim.
+**It can be used for tabline&statusline.
+Should support both neovim and vim.**

 ## Install